mastiff-systems343/mastiff-systems/_posts/2024-09-11-Tips-for-Notion-Newcomers.md

 excerpt: Start organizing with Notion!
 ---

 Notion is one of the tools that Mastiff uses to organize our documents and information.
 It serves as our centralized hub for information, collaboration, and knowledge-sharing.
 We’ve built our wiki, library, and various work dashboards in Notion.
-It’s incredibly flexible—think of it like a blank canvas where you can create whatever you need.
+It’s incredibly flexible, almost like a blank canvas where you can create whatever you need.
 But I know all that freedom can feel a bit overwhelming at first.
 So, let me walk you through some basics to help you get started!

 ##### 1. Customize Your Page